Aotae/422-projects/ARAprototype/README.md

 # ARA (Active Reading Assistant)

-ARA is a program which helps a reader take active notes using SQ3R (Survey, Question, Read, Recite, Review) This is not a production level product and therefore URIs used to connect are all local rather than real URIs
+ARA is a program which helps a reader take active notes using SQ3R (Survey, Question, Read, Recite, Review) This is not a production level product and therefore URIs used to connect are all local rather than real URIs.
+It would be trivial to get the Server running using Mongo Atlas to run as a cloud service but the SRS for the project asked us to
+not use cloud services.

 ## Installation
 ## MongoDB Server